List of Watchmen characters: Joe Keene

-John Joseph "Joe" Keene Jr. (portrayed by James Wolk) is a Republican Senator and leader of the Seventh Kavalry who aims to become President.
+John Joseph "Joe" Keene Jr. (portrayed by James Wolk) is a Republican Senator and leader of the Seventh Kavalry who aims to become president.
 His father is responsible for a 1977 law banning masked vigilantism.

 Looking Glass was the first to learn of Joe Keene's involvement with the Seventh Kavalry while having one of its members fake an attempt on his life.
 In addition, he also showed Looking Glass the footage that Ozymandias pre-taped for Robert Redford in the event that he became President of the United States.

 After Laurie Blake was dropped down a trap door by Jane Crawford and taken captive, Joe revealed to her their plans to capture and destroy Doctor Manhattan so that they can harness his powers.

 Later, the Kavalry is successful in capturing Manhattan as the Cyclops leadership gathers.
-However, the Kavalry was unsuccessful in harnessing his powers with Keene's body being dissolved in the process because he didn't have a component in the machine to filter the atomic energies according to Lady Trieu as the energies of Doctor Manhattan can do that to anyone.
+While stripping into a pair of Doctor Manhattan-like briefs, Keene ended up explaining how they found Doctor Manhattan.
+Keene then gets into the machine as it activates.
+However, the Kavalry was unsuccessful in harnessing his powers as Keene's body being dissolved into blue slime in the process because he didn't have a component in the machine to filter the atomic energies according to Lady Trieu as the energies of Doctor Manhattan can do that to anyone when she opened the machine to let him out.
 The rest of the Kavalry and the Cyclops leadership are subsequently killed by Lady Trieu.
+Doctor Manhattan later lit the remains of Keene with his powers in order to transport Laurie Juspeczyk, Adrien Veidt, and Looking Glass to Veidt's Antarctica lair.